byu-oit/UAPI-Specification/University API Specification.md

 #### 11.5.2 Sub-resource Authorization Failure

-If the consumer requests direct access (via the URL) to a sub-resource that is not authorized the response code and response body should be the same as for a top-level resource request.
+If the consumer requests direct access (via the URL) to a sub-resource that is not authorized the response code and response body should be the same as for a forbidden top-level resource request.

 #### 11.5.3 Partial Authorization Failure